kiwanami/emacs-deferred/README.markdown

 * deferred:try (d &key catch finally)
    * Arguments
       * d: deferred object
-      * catch: [keyword argument] A function that is called when an error is occurred during tasks 'd'.
-(This function is expanded as an argument of 'deferred:error'.)
+      * catch: [keyword argument] A function that is called when an error is occurred during tasks `d`.
+(This function is expanded as an argument of `deferred:error`.)
-      * finally: [keyword argument] A function that is called when tasks 'd' finishes whether in success or failure.
+      * finally: [keyword argument] A function that is called when tasks `d` finishes whether in success or failure.
 (This function is expanded as an argument of deferred:watch.)
    * Return
       * a deferred object
    * Try-catch-finally macro.
 This macro simulates the try-catch-finally block asynchronously.
-   * Because of asynchrony, this macro does not ensure that the 'finally' task should be called.
+   * Because of asynchrony, this macro does not ensure that the `finally` task should be called.
-   * This macro is implemented by 'deferred:error' and 'deferred:watch'.
+   * This macro is implemented by `deferred:error` and `deferred:watch`.

 * deferred:timeout (msec timeout-form d)
    * Arguments